Our Services

 How to Decide Between Refacing and Replacing

-There isn’t the Best Solution.
+There isn’t a Best Solution.
 The choice depends on your budget, the condition of the existing cabinets, the desired look and layout, and what you want to be.
 Refacing involves keeping the existing cabinet boxes and replacing the doors, drawer fronts, and hardware while replacing involves removing the old cabinets and installing entirely new ones.
 Refacing is typically less expensive and quicker, but replacing allows for more customization and potentially higher-quality materials.
 A consultation with a professional can help determine the best option for a specific situation.

 In a remodeling project, more than 40 - 60% of the time and money will send on cabinetry.